 Nonprofits are governed by volunteer boards of directors charged with the role of acting in the best interests of the organization.
 The work is rewarding, is a great way to invest in your community, offers the opportunity to meet new people, and is a great resume builder!

 How?
-Once you have identified an organization whose mission inspires you, you can reach out to the executive director and/or board chair (usually listed on an organization’s website) to inquire about their board recruitment process and what types of skills/experiences they’re seeking to see if there’s a match.
-It can be good to start by—and some organizations require that you start by–volunteering or joining a committee to get to know the organization better.
-This is another example where asking your friends, family and colleagues if they’re involved in organizations that are recruiting for board members can be helpful.
+MANP’s “So, You Think You Want to Be on a Board” sessions are a great first step.
+Watch our event listings for upcoming dates!
+From there, MANP’s free Board Explorer service can help you find organizations looking to enhance their boards with new perspectives and talents.
+Once you have identified an organization whose mission inspires you, you can reach out to start a conversation.
+Some organizations require that you start by volunteering or joining a committee to get to know the organization better.
+Asking your friends, family and colleagues if they’re involved in organizations that are recruiting for board members can be helpful, too!

 Bonus Points: Thank a nonprofit!
 If an organization has helped your family or does great work in your community, take the time to say “thank you.”
 Send a card to their staff, give them a shout out on social media, or attend one of their events and share your appreciation directly!